 - Security Deposit: Some rent rolls, especially those for multifamily properties, may contain a section on the amount of security deposit that is currently being held for the tenant.

-A rent roll is typically stored in a spreadsheet so each of the above elements represents a column.
-It could look something like this (again, the actually format can vary greatly from one rent roll to the next):
+A rent roll is typically stored in a spreadsheet, so each of the above elements represents a column.
+It could look something like this (again, the actual format can vary greatly from one rent roll to the next):

 Why the Rent Roll Is Important

 There is no question about the importance of the rent roll, but its utility varies based on the perspective of the individual viewing it.
 For an investor, analyzing it is a critical part of the pre-purchase due diligence process.
 For a banker or lender, it is a critical part of the loan underwriting process.
 In either case, there are several key insights that can be obtained from a rent roll:

 - Property Income: The sum of annual rents for all tenants provides an indication of the total annual income for the property.
 For example, if there are 3 tenants whose annual rent is $10,000 each, the property’s total income is $30,000.
 This is a useful starting point for calculating the property’s net operating income, or net cash flow after operating expenses.